jcollard/elm-mode/README.md

 | <kbd>u</kbd> | Unmark package.                |
 | <kbd>x</kbd> | Install marked packages.       |

+Set or customize `elm-sort-imports-on-save` to `t` to apply `elm-sort-imports` on the current buffer on every save.

 #### `elm-format`

 The following functionality requires [elm-format][elm-format] to be